Table of Contents

 In short

 Aider is an open-source, terminal-based AI pair programmer that drops every change straight into git as its own commit.
-We ran it on four production repos for 30 days across six developers.
-The verdict: Aider beats Cursor on repo-wide refactors, beats Copilot on cost transparency, and loses to both on greenfield UI work.
-If you live in the terminal and you treat git as the source of truth, Aider earns a daily-driver slot.
-If you spend most of your day in a GUI editor with mouse-driven file trees, stick with Cursor.
+The fit is clear once you know your workflow: it leans toward repo-wide refactors and headless terminal work, it makes model spend transparent because you pay the API bill directly, and it loses to GUI editors on greenfield UI work.
+Live in the terminal and treat git as the source of truth?
+Aider earns a daily-driver slot.
+Spend your day in a GUI editor with a mouse-driven file tree?
+Cursor is the better fit.

-Aider runs as a Python CLI that you launch inside a git repo.
-You tell it which files to add to the chat, then ask in natural language for a change.
-Aider sends your prompt plus the relevant context to a model (Claude, GPT, DeepSeek, or a local Ollama model are all supported), receives a diff, applies it to disk, and commits with a generated message.
+You launch Aider as a Python CLI inside a git repo.
+Tell it which files to add to the chat, then ask in natural language for a change.
+It sends your prompt plus the relevant context to a model (Claude, GPT, DeepSeek, or a local Ollama model all work), gets a diff back, applies it to disk, and commits with a generated message.
 One change, one commit, every time.
+The full loop is three lines:

-Aider is open source under the Apache 2.0 license and developed in the open at github.com/Aider-AI/aider.
+Apache 2.0 license, developed in the open at github.com/Aider-AI/aider.
 The project ships frequent releases with active maintainer attention to model support and edit-format reliability.

-The audience is developers who already work in the terminal: backend engineers, infra teams, anyone touching multi-repo codebases over SSH.
-If your daily flow is tmux + nvim + git, Aider drops in without forcing an editor change.
+The audience: developers who already work in the terminal.
+Backend engineers.
+Infra teams.
+Anyone touching multi-repo codebases over SSH.
+If your daily flow is tmux + nvim + git, Aider drops in without an editor change.

 How Aider's git workflow differs from Cursor and Copilot

 Cursor and Copilot apply changes to your working tree and let you accept, reject, or undo before committing.
 Aider commits first, always.
-The argument behind that choice: every AI-generated change becomes its own atomic, revertable history entry.
-If a refactor breaks tests two commits later, git bisect finds the offender in seconds.
+The reasoning: every AI-generated change becomes its own atomic, revertable history entry.
+A refactor breaks tests two commits later? git bisect finds the offender quickly.

-The TypeScript API refactor was the test Aider was built for.
-We needed to convert ~400 CommonJS files to ESM, update import paths, and adjust the build pipeline.
-We loaded the tsconfig, package.json, and a representative source file into the chat, then asked Aider to migrate one directory at a time.
+A CommonJS-to-ESM migration is the kind of task Aider is designed around: convert many files, update import paths, adjust the build pipeline.
+The pattern is to load the tsconfig, package.json, and a representative source file into the chat, then ask Aider to migrate one directory at a time.

 Bug-fix mode: chat vs /architect vs /code

-If you are budget-conscious, default chat is the right starting mode.
+Budget-conscious?
+Start in default chat.
 Reach for /architect when the bug spans modules.

 Where Aider beats Cursor (and where it does not)

 - Repo-wide changes.
-Loading 30 files into the chat at once and getting batched diffs back is faster than Cursor’s composer for migration-style work.
+Loading many files into the chat at once and getting batched diffs back suits migration-style work.

 - Audit trail.
 One commit per change is a traceable history that survives team handoffs.